Cookies on this website

 In 2006 I moved to the U.K. to join the Clinical Trial Service Unit (CTSU) at Oxford University.
 My biggest achievement in this role was the whole IT management of ATLAS (Adjuvant Tamoxifen Longer Against Shorter), a long-term early breast cancer randomised controlled clinical trial.
 ATLAS involved more than 15,000 women recruited from over 600 sites in more than 20 countries worldwide, and its findings on patients' survival and recurrence using 5 versus 10 years of Tamoxifen changed clinical practice in the UK and worldwide.

-In 2013 I joined NDORMS to lead the big data management of the Epidemiology Unit, and I started developing Curator, a data science tool for RWD, which has allowed for the delivery of more than twenty-five observational studies so far.
-In 2017 I was given solo responsibility for the NDORMS CPRD fob.
+In 2013 I joined NDORMS to work on RWD science in the Epidemiology Unit.
 In 2018 I joined the European Health Data and Evidence Network (EHDEN) collaboration and in 2019 I became responsible for OHDSI UK Data Science activities.
-In 2021 I was awarded an Alan Turing Fellowship
+In 2021 I was awarded an Alan Turing Fellowship.
+Since 2022 I act as data partner in the DARWIN EU initiative.